niwayandm/niwayandm/README.md

 I am a freshgraduate :shipit: of Informatics Engineering from Indonesia.

-- 📊 I’m working as a Data Analyst Intern and contributing to dashboards and reports.
+- 📊 I’m working as a Data Analyst Intern and my job is make dashboards and reports.

 - 🎮 I play games and watch movies in my freetime.